Vanshika-Tanwar/ToDoApp/README.md

 - How Room Database works — Entities, DAOs, and the Database singleton
 - Repository pattern as a single source of truth between DAO and ViewModel
 - ViewModel surviving configuration changes while keeping UI clean
-- LiveData for reactive UI updates without manual refresh
+- StateFlow for reactive UI updates without manual refresh
 - Running database operations off the main thread using Coroutines

 ---